rm511130/Physna_Training/README.md

    <kbd>![Create Folder](./images/create_folder.gif)</kbd>

 2. Physna can ingest and understand multiple file formats (3MF, ACIS, CATIA, FBX, GLTF, GLB, IGES, JT, STEP, ...).
 A complete list of supported file formats and caveats can be found [here](https://docs.google.com/document/d/1Bwr-YQktKb_Y3AXQRUWrCZb2mtQNvqm1-0QBexgzfkE/edit?pli=1#heading=h.50d3wyapewkj).
 For this step of the Workshop, please download [this zipped file](https://drive.google.com/file/d/1iF_fp_l7_B9b8BcbJAT9AOXdi36-l9i7/view?usp=sharing) to your machine.
-Unzip the file to a directory of your choice and then upload all of the resulting files (3D models) into the Physna Folder you created in the previous step.
-In the animation below, we are loading the files into the _**AB1**_ folder.
+Unzip the file to a directory of your choice.

    **_Important Details:_**
      - Extracting the contents of the zipped file to a directory is a necessary step.
 Physna will not read the files stored within the zipped file.
      - Make sure to select **_your_** Physna folder as the destination.
      - Please _**maintain the default units as "mm"**_ and _**do not check the "deduplicate files" check box**_.
      - Please change the file filter selection to _**All Files (\*.\*)**_ before selecting the models for upload.

+Now that you have read the _Important Details_ above, please upload all of the 17 extracted files into the Physna Folder you created in the previous step.
+The animation below shows the whole process described above.
+In the animation we're loading the 17 files into the _**AB1**_ folder.

    <kbd>![Upload Files](./images/Upload_Files.gif)</kbd>